Organizational Research Methods: Storytelling in Action

 Experiences of Sensemaking

-Realism Ontology > Actual Ontology > Empirical Ontology.
-But for Empirical Ontology does not see beyond the five senses of 'experiential' sensemaking.
-Actual Ontology does not see any 'real' beyond the social constructivism of events, which are understood in experiencial sensemaking.
+Realism Ontology > Actual Ontology > Empirical Ontology But for Empirical Ontology does not see beyond the five senses of 'experiential' sensemaking.
+Actual Ontology does not see any 'real' beyond the social constructivism of events, which are understood in experiential sensemaking.
 In short, realism ontology is post humanist (humans not the only species or beings of live on the planet or cosmos).

-In Bhaskar (1975/2008: xix) Mervyn Hartwig introduces the 'Holy Trinity' of Epistemic Relativism, Judgemental Rationality, and Ontological Realism, which I illustrate next.
+In Bhaskar (1975/2008: xix) Mervin Hart wig introduces the 'Holy Trinity' of Epistemic Relativism, Judgemental Rationality, and Ontological Realism, which I illustrate next.
 Bhaskar (2010:1) inscribes the Holy Trinity once again with Critical Realism implications for laminated, stratified open systems.

-Figure 3: Bhaskar 'Holy Trinity' of Epistemic Relativism, Judgemental Rationality, and Ontological Realism in Stratified Open Systems ( drawing © Boje 2017)
+Figure 3: Bhaskar 'Holy Trinity' of Epistemic Relativism, Judgemental Rationality, and Ontological Realism in Stratified Open Systems ( drawing © Boje 2017, update 2024)

 ER= How to avoid epistemic fallacy of reducing ontology to epistemic relativism (the Elephant and blind men problem)?